Alex Quarterley

-Alex Quarterley (born December 11, 1993) is an American professional stock car racing driver and crew chief who last competed part-time in the ARCA Menards Series, driving the No. 3 Chevrolet for 1/4 Ley Racing.
+Alexander Quarterley (born December 11, 1993) is an American professional stock car racing driver and crew chief who works for Mullins Racing as the crew chief of their No. 3 Ford in the ARCA Menards Series driven by Willie Mullins.
+As a driver, he competes part-time in the ARCA Menards Series for his family team, 1/4 Ley Racing.
 He is the son of fellow racing driver Dale Quarterley.

 Racing career

 Quarterley has previously competed in series such as the PASS North Super Late Model Series, the PASS National Championship Super Late Model Series, the Carolina Pro Late Model Series, and the Granite State Pro Stock Series.

 In 2024, it was revealed that Quarterley would make his debut in the ARCA Menards Series at Watkins Glen International, driving the No. 3 Chevrolet for his father Dale's team, 1/4 Ley Racing.
 After placing seventeenth in the lone practice session, he qualified in seventeenth and finished two laps down in eighteenth.

+Quarterley crew chiefed Mullins Racing's No. 3 car in the 2026 ARCA season opener at Daytona driven by team owner Willie Mullins.

 Motorsports results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)